Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Real Data Examples

 where $\hat{\boldsymbol{\mu}}_{j}$ and $\hat{\boldsymbol{\Sigma}}_{j}$ are the MCD based location and dispersion estimates of the $j$-th group, $j=1,2$.

 Figure \ref{Figure 2} presents the index plot of these (robust) Mahalanobis distances.
 In this plot, some points are far above the baseline with ordinates that are much larger compared to the ordinates of the general cloud of points concentrated near the horizontal axis.
 These observations are \enquote{far away} from their true cluster centers in terms of their estimated Mahalanobis distances and are therefore anomalous.
-It should also be noted that these anomalous observations are primarily from the counterfeit group of notes, so that the anomaly exists mainly among the counterfeit notes.
+It should also be noted that these anomalous observations are primarily from the counterfeit group of notes.
 In the figure, the genuine notes are represented as orange squares, and the counterfeit notes as blue circles.

 Now, we apply our robust method on these data along with the K-medoids, trimmed K-means, TCLUST and MCLUST methods.
 For our proposed method, we have taken $\beta=0.5$.
-For the TCLUST and trimmed K-means methods, we have taken $\alpha=0.10$ and $\alpha=0.15$, respectively.
+For the TCLUST we have taken $\alpha = 0.10$, while for the trimmed K-means $\alpha = 0.15$ has been used.
+The MCLUST method has been applied with $2$ clusters (and uniform noise component).
 The other panels of Figure \ref{table11} contain the clusters derived from each of these methods.
 Since the data are 6 dimensional, it is not possible to present the clusters along with the scatterplot of the data.
 So, in the remaining panels of Figure \ref{table11}, we present the Mahalanobis distance values (as depicted in Figure \ref{Figure 2}) for each index (through the observed magnitudes), the classification results according to the specified algorithm (orange squares representing observations classified as genuine and blue circles representing observations classified as counterfeit) and the outliers detected by the algorithm (depicted by red crosses).

-Let us briefly compare the performance of the different methods as observed in Figure \ref{table11}.
-The K-medoids algorithm performs well in terms of classification, but makes no contribution at all to anomaly detection.In contrast, the robust methods are competitively successful in both classifying and detecting outliers.
+In general it appears that the robust methods are all successful in doing the classifications and labeling the outliers correctly.
+There are rare misclassifications in the K-medoids case, but, more importantly, the latter makes no contribution to the issue of anomaly detection.